-Note: When a family name is specified, it refers to the device family and all its derivatives, unless otherwise noted.
+Note: When we specify a family name, we refer to the device family and all its derivatives, unless otherwise specified.
 See the Supported Families topic for a complete list of families and their derivatives.

-The STAPL files for IGLOO and ProASIC3, excluding ProASIC3L, devices include actions targeted at one, two, or all three of the IGLOO and ProASIC3 features (FPGA Array, FlashROM, and Security Settings).
+The STAPL files for IGLOO and ProASIC3, excluding ProASIC3L, devices include actions targeted at one, two, or all three of the IGLOO and ProASIC3 features (FPGA Array and FlashROM and Security Settings).
 The combinations of the features you selected to target results in different actions that are available in the STAPL file.
-See the following table.
+See the following table for an illustration.